 Most spatialization techniques model sound sources as infinitely small point sources; that is, sound is treated as if it were coming from a single point in space as opposed to a large area, or a pair of discrete speakers.
 As a result, sounds should be authored as monophonic (single channel) sources.

-Pure tones such as sine waves lack harmonics or overtones, which presents several issues:
+Pure tones such as sine waves lack harmonics or overtones, which present several issues:

-For the same reasons that pure tones are poor for spatialization, broad spectrum sounds work well by providing lots of frequencies for the HRTF to work with.
+For the same reasons that pure tones are not ideal for spatialization, broad spectrum sounds (such as noise, rushing water, wind sounds) spatialize very effectively providing lots of frequencies for the HRTF to work with.
 They also help mask audible glitches that result from dynamic changes to HRTFs, pan, and attenuation.
 In addition to a broad spectrum of frequencies, ensure that there is significant frequency content above 1500 Hz, since this is used heavily by humans for sound localization.

 Low frequency sounds are difficult for humans to locate - this is why home theater systems use a monophonic subwoofer channel.
-If a sound is predominantly low frequency (rumbles, drones, shakes, et cetera), then you can avoid the overhead of spatialization and use pan/attenuation instead.
+If a sound is predominantly low frequency (rumbles, drones, shakes, etc.), then you can avoid the overhead of spatialization and use pan/attenuation instead.